-Several years ago, a Swiss friend of mine told me excitedly about a new theme park that was under construction near the city of Interlaken.
+Back in 2001, a Swiss friend of mine told me excitedly about a new theme park that was under construction near the city of Interlaken.
 He sent me a magazine article about it, and even went so far as to buy me a 10-Franc stock certificate for the park, giving me some trivial sliver of ownership in this hot new property.
-Ever since then, Mystery Park has been on my list of things to write about, but for one reason or another it had never managed to percolate up to the top of the list until now.
-Which is a pity: the park closed permanently on November 19, 2006, due to a shortage of visitors (and, therefore, money).
-At least I no longer have to wonder how much that stock is worth today: that and a couple of euros, as they say, will buy me a cup of coffee.
+For years afterward, Mystery Park was on my list of things to write about, but for one reason or another it never managed to percolate up to the top of the list until December 2006.
+Which is a pity: the park closed—permanently, it appeared—on November 19, 2006, due to a shortage of visitors (and, therefore, money).
+At least I no longer had to wonder how much that stock was worth!
+So I wrote about it, but the story would turn out to have another chapter.

 The Gods Must Be Crazy